pmaier-sysmo/aram-applet/README.md

 ARA-M is an application (typically present on a SIM card) which manages access rules that are enforced by an Access Control Enforcer (typically present on [Android device](https://github.com/seek-for-android/pool/wiki)).
 The enforcer makes sure the rules from the ARAM are enforced.
 An access rule is composed of:
 * an AID
-* a certificate hash (sha1 of client application cert)
+* a certificate hash (SHA-1 or SHA-256 hash of the client application certificate)
 * a set of rules

 The Access Control enforcer will allow/deny a client application (for example an Android app) to send APDU to a SE applet based on these rules